The success of any business often depends on its ability to retain good employees.

 Talented people want to apply their skills, and expect to be recognised and rewarded for it.
-They want opportunities to develop their expertise and experience by doing challenging, meaningful work that helps the company achieve its goals.
+They want to be trusted and given opportunities to develop their expertise and experience by doing challenging, meaningful work that helps the company achieve its goals.

-If they are given reason to feel the company doesn't care about them or their career, they will have little reason to care about the company.
+If they are given reason to feel the company doesn't care about them, their ideas, or their career, they will have little reason to care about the company.
 If employees become unmotivated and disengaged, who could blame them for finding another position somewhere else?

 Reducing employee turnover makes good business sense.